jordanlab/tagore/README.md

 6. *color* - Specify the color of the genomic feature with a hex value (#FF0000 for red, etc.)
 7. *chrCopy* - Specify the chromosome copy on which the feature should be drawn (1 or 2).
 To draw the same feature on both chromosomes, you must specify the feature twice

+## Etymology

+[Tagore](https://en.wikipedia.org/wiki/Rabindranath_Tagore) (/tæˈgɔːr/) was a prolific songwriter, artist, and influential poet of 19th and 20th century India.
+Notably, Tagore spoke out against racial prejudice and espoused the princple respect for all people, regardless of ancestry or ethnic bacground.